 Perugia is an ideal place for studying music.
 It is not only known for being the “university city” of Italy, but also as Italy’s “house of jazz.”
 Every year, the city hosts the internationally acclaimed Umbria Jazz Festival and is home to a renowned music conservatory as well as several music schools.

 At the end of the semester, students will be asked to perform either a solo or an ensemble for the public.

-Please note that practicing your instruments or vocals is restricted to the practice rooms at the music school.
-It is prohibited to practice any instrument or vocals in the student apartments or at the Umbra Institute.
+Please note that practicing your instruments or vocals is restricted to the practice rooms at the music school and, during designated hours, the Aula Magna of the Umbra Institute.
+It is prohibited to practice any instrument or vocals in the student apartments.

 Last weekend, students in Umbra’s program for Food, Sustainability, & Environment (FSE) went to Parma and Modena for what is...read more